fdev31/thot/README.md

 ## Future / TODO

-- Use computed plane ROI for laser segmentation
 - Blender integration
 - Color support
 - replace uvcdynctl by a custom v4l2capture fork / ask the maintainer of py3k branch